jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 Therefore, the vertical spacing of the sensitivity list should be minimized.
 This will help with code readability.

-NOTE:  This rule is left to the user to fix.
+..
+NOTE::  This rule is left to the user to fix.

 **Violation**